-Tylissos – small town near Heraklion.
-Nearby are the three Minoan villas of Tylissos; many artifacts are displayed in the Heraklion Archaeological Museum.
+Tylissos – is a small town near Heraklion.
+It boasts an archaeological site of the same name (entrance fee: 5 euros).
+The main attractions include the three Minoan villas of Tylissos, an ancient water supply system with a reservoir, and many artifacts on display in the Heraklion Archaeological Museum.

 Krousonas Village – mountain village at the foot of Psiloritis.
 Home to St. Irene Monastery at 630 m altitude.